flipcomputing/apprentice-boot-camp-web/README.md

   - This requires `npm install` to be run first, as the node modules are copied into the container

 ### 2.1 First time set up
-*Make sure `Docker Desktop` is open before running these steps*
+- Open `Docker Desktop` and make sure it is running before continuing
+- If the services listed below are present and running, move on to section 2.2 instead to just restart the services
 - Run `./setup.sh` (if using a Mac) or `./setup.bat` (if using Windows)
-- This will start the database, wait five seconds, populate the database
+- This will start the database.
+It will then wait five seconds and populate the database

 #### Checks ####

 ##### 2.1.1. `Docker Desktop`
-This should contain the following containers / apps:
+This should now contain the following containers / apps:
 - apprentice-boot-camp-databases (RUNNING)
 	- apprentice-boot-camp-databases-database-1 `postgres` (RUNNING)
 	- apprentice-boot-camp-databases-app-1 `node:8` (RUNNING)